As Catholic radio seeks Lansing station, ex-listeners urge caution

 “Ave Maria is like a window to everything else in the movement, and I would hate to have them continue to spread their evil in Lansing,” she said.

-Crammer’s first encounter with Ann Arbor’s charismatic Catholic network came after she become a single mother following her divorce in 2005.
+Crammer’s first encounter with Ann Arbor’s charismatic Catholic network came after she became a single mother following her divorce in 2005.
 While the community was “financially really helpful for a while,” she said things changed when she began asking questions about the Rev. Patrick Egan, a longtime Ave Maria Radio chaplain who had been hit with multiple sexual assault allegations from minor and adult men since 1987.

 Egan, who died last year, was relieved of his “priestly faculties” by the Diocese of Lansing years later in 2018 “due to a credible allegation of inappropriate sexual behavior.”
 At the time, however, Crammer said her inquiries were met with fierce backlash from her faith community.

 “It got so bad that I couldn’t even get jobs or put my kids in a homeschooling group,” Crammer said.
 “I moved to Oklahoma just to get away from that whole movement, but one of my daughters is now in a covenant that they suggested.
-I’ve been told it’s a cult, and I hardly see her now.”
+I’ve been told it’s a cult.
+I hardly see her now.”

 Crammer fears that the new Lansing station would only perpetuate the issues she faced because Ave Maria Radio wields its influence “to control perceptions” and stifle criticism, she said.